Particeep/pricer-integration/README.md

 ## Renaming

-rename new_pricer with the real name of the pricer you will work on
+rename new_pricer and new_vertical with the real name of the pricer you will work on

-Ex: you work on a home insurance for Axa
+Ex: you work on a home insurance for Axa home
-You should do this kins of renaming
+You should do these kins of renaming

 * `03-new_prier` -> `03-axa`
 * `package newpricer.xxx` -> `package axa.home.xxx`